School of Nursing

 The Traditional Baccalaureate Degree is well-suited to the student seeking a first degree in nursing.
 The Traditional program provides learning opportunities for undergraduate students in a variety of classroom and clinical settings that prepare students to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to secure licensure as a professional registered nurse.
 Earning a Bachelor of Science degree (BS) in nursing from Idaho State University requires students to earn 120 credits that are completed over a minimum of four years.
 Students take general education and nursing prerequisite courses their first two years at the university.

-SPRING COHORT: The spring cohort consists of students who make application in the fall and are admitted in the spring.
-The students complete their application in the fall of their junior year and begin nursing classes in the spring semester of their junior year.
-The students who are admitted in the spring cohort will complete four semesters (spring, fall, spring, fall).
-For the spring cohort admission cycle, all application materials, including official transcripts of all courses completed at universities other than Idaho State University, and a $50 non-refundable application fee, must be submitted to the School of Nursing in early October.
-The spring cohort will be notified if they have been accepted to the program by late October.
+SPRING COHORT: The spring cohort consists of students who apply in the fall and are admitted to start in the spring.
+The students admitted in the spring cohort will complete four semesters (spring, fall, spring, fall).
+For the spring cohort admission cycle, all application materials must be submitted to the School of Nursing in early October, including official transcripts of all courses completed at universities other than Idaho State University and a $50 non-refundable application fee.
+The spring cohort will be notified in late October if they have been accepted to the program.

 Application Process